 It’s easy to see that cutting the cord makes financial sense.
 But it’s not always easy to see that it makes entertainment sense, too.
 It’s hard to imagine that you really can enjoy all of your favorite channels without cable — after all, cable has been the way you’ve watched them for so long.
 But believe it: you can watch almost any network TV channel without cable, including Food Network.
+In fact, Food Network live streams are widely available!
+The popular culinary channel is a staple of a type of streaming service that is changing how the world watches TV.
 Here’s how to watch Food Network without cable.

 If you’ve read any of our similar articles about channels like Fox News and Disney Channel, you probably already know how to watch Food Network without cable.
 Once again, we’re going to be showing you a bunch of different skinny bundles.